Building nature connected communities

 connection, belonging, inspiration

 Deep in all of our roots, there are stories of our ancestors living in healthy, regenerative communities—villages where people of all ages were in deep relationship with the land, each other, and themselves.
 This workshop is an experiential, nature based gathering designed to help us remember these old ways and learn to apply them to our modern communities.
+In particular to understand the lost art of mentoring which lies at the core of building deep connection.

 It Takes A Village to…